 Ayurveda and Atomic Theory

 The Ayurveda model of the body is scientific but to appreciate its value, we have to understand hierarchical space-time and atomic reality.
 Most importantly, we have to understand that the gross material world is just not how it looks in perception.
-What we see is like the picture on a computer screen.
-What really exists is like the digital file on a computer disk.
+What we see is like a picture on a computer screen.
+What really exists is like a digital file on a computer disk.
 The material world is therefore real not because what we see is real, but because there is a digital file from which the perception is created.

 There is hence a gross body but it is not a material object.
 The gross body is an informational model of our perception and activity.
 Just like pictures and programs can be stored in a computer, and while the picture we see is colors and shapes the actual reality is bits (1s and 0s).
 Similarly, the activity we perceive is motion and change, but the underlying reality is a program of bits (1s and 0s).
 The atomic objects are the “informational reality” from which cognitive and conative imagery is created.
 Unfortunately, we all think that this imagery is the real world, when it is only an image created from reality just like a computer picture on a screen is produced from a digital photo file.